Spanking During Childhood Can Cause Troubled Relationships Later on in Life: Study

 Researchers from the University of Texas Medical Branch recently published a study in one of the most respected journals in medicine, Pediatrics.
 The study concludes that spanking in childhood leads to violence during dating or marriage later on in life.
 And, the findings are consistent across ethnicities.

 Science concurs that spanking children is not the answer

 The researchers interviewed 758 19 and 20-year-old men and women.
 They were asked a set of questions to know who were spanked as children.
 Then they were asked if they had committed any dating violence.
 It was found that those who were spanked as children were more likely to have committed dating violence.
 And the spanking was not always as severe as child abuse.

-Another study, published by the American Association of Pediatrics tracked 35,000 individuals below 20 from 2004 and 2005.
+Another study, published by the American Association of Pediatrics tracked 35,000 individuals below 20 between 2004 and 2005.
 It was seen that

 '...children who said they were spanked were 1.4 times more likely to suffer from depression, 1.98 times more likely to have an antisocial disorder and 2.31 times more likely to have a schizotypal personality disorder.'